Nivedita01/imdb_assessment/README.md

 3. Once the project is cloned, open the project location in windows command prompt.

-4. Open terminal and activate virtual environment using the command
+4. Activate virtual environment using the command

    	   .\venv\Scripts\activate

+OR

+	cd venv > .\Scripts\activate

 5. Install requirements.txt on this virtual environment using the command